ali-rantakari/peg-markdown-highlight/README.md

 Whichever way you go, the command you run is `make markdown_parser.c`.

-MSVC does not support some of the GNU extensions the code uses, but the it should compile nicely as C++ (just change the extensions to `.cpp` or set some magic switch in the project settings to make them compile as C++).
+MSVC does not support some of the GNU extensions the code uses, but it should compile it nicely as C++ (just change the extensions to `.cpp` or set some magic switch in the project settings to get the same effect).